 Victims of child on child sexual harm will be supported by the Federation's pastoral system and referred to specialist agencies including, for example, 'CAMHS', 'Brook' and 'Barnardo's'.
 When there has been a report of sexual violence, the designated safeguarding lead (or a deputy) will make an immediate risk and needs assessment.
 Where there has been a report of sexual harassment, the need for a risk assessment will be considered on a case-by-case basis.
 The Sexualised Behaviour Risk & Support Plan (Safeguarding Templates pg 63) is used as part of our risk assessment process.
+They are reviewed on a half termly, amended accordingly and are saved on CPOMS.
 The Federation curriculum will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' or 'initiation/hazing' behaviours.